 while also providing them with resources for tracking down research opportunities they may be

-Investigators) including effective CV, email, and cover letter etiquette.
+investigators) including writing effective CVs, emails, and cover letter etiquette.
 The workshop also gives

-brief introductions to the different groups of broad research (epidemiology, clinical, etc.), grant
+brief introductions to the different groups of broad research (basic science, epidemiology, clinical.), grant

 and scholarship applications, as well as tips for sharing and communicating their research.

 Editing 101: Learn To Be Your Own Editor

 As the name of this workshop suggests, it will largely focus on editing.
 Workshop attendees will learn strategies to edit for flow, clarity, grammar, and conciseness through a series of hands-on exercises.